DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 You may recall that our canonical program structure consists of data input, data management, and graphics.
 We'll spend most of our time here on the first, but touch on the second and produce a simple plot by finding a suitable method.

 ## Reminders

-Some things we'll use repeatedly:

-* Assignments.
-We say we assign what's on the right to the thing on the left:  `x = 17.4` assigns the number `17.4` to the variable `x`.

-* Lists and strings.
-Strings are collections of characters in quotes:  `'this is a string'`.
-Lists are collections of things in square brackets:  `[1, 'help', 3.14159]`.

-* The `type()` function.
-The command `type(x)` tells us what kind of object `x` is.
-Past examples include integers, floating point numbers, and lists.

-* Methods and objects.
-It's common in Python to work with objects using methods.
-(If these words are confusing, go back to the previous chapter.)
-We apply the method `justdoit` to the object `x` by typing `x.justdoit`.

-* Tab completion.
-To find the list of methods available for a hypothetical object `x`, type `x.[tab]` in Spyder's IPython console -- or in an IPython notebook -- to get a list.
-That's referred to as "tab completion."

-* Help.
-We can get help for a function or method `foo` by typing `foo?` into the IPython console or `foo` in the Object explorer.
-Try each of them with the `type()` function to remind yourself how this works.

-And while we're reviewing:   Save the code file for this chapter in your `Data_Bootcamp` directory and open it in Spyder.
+* Data structures are organizations of data.
+Examples:  strings, lists, dataframes.

+* Slicing strings and lists.  ..

 ## Python packages

 Python is not just a programming language, it's an open source collection of tools that includes both basic Python and a large collection of packages written by different people.
 The word "package" here refers to plug-ins or extensions that expand Python's capabilities.
 The terminology varies.
-What we call a package others sometimes call a library.
-The term module typically refers to a subset of basic Python or a package.
+What we call a package others sometimes call a "library."
+The term "module" typically refers to a subset of basic Python or one of its packages.
 You won't go far wrong to use the terms interchangeably.

-The standard packages are well written, well documented, and have armies of users who spot and correct problems.
+The standard Python packages are well written, well documented, and have armies of users who spot and correct problems.
 Some of the others less so.
 Our suggestion is to stick to the standard packages, specifically those that come with the Anaconda distribution.

 Some of the leading packages for numerical ("scientific") computation are

 * **[Pandas](http://pandas.pydata.org/).**  The leading package for managing and manipulating data and our focus in this chapter.

 * **[Matplotlib](http://matplotlib.org/).**  The leading graphics package for Python.
 We'll use it extensively.

-* **[NumPy](http://www.numpy.org/).**  Tools for numerical computing, including linear algebra.
-Compare this to Excel, where the basic unit is a cell, a single number.
+* **[NumPy](http://www.numpy.org/).**  Tools for numerical computing.
+In Excel, where the basic unit is a cell, a single number.
 In NumPy the basic unit is a vector (a column) or matrix (a table or worksheet).
 We won't see much of NumPy here -- maybe a little -- but it's the foundation for Pandas, which we'll use constantly.

 All of these packages come with the [Anaconda distribution](http://docs.continuum.io/anaconda/pkg-docs.html), which means we already have them installed and ready to use.